Skip to main content

 This downloads all commands, standards, and skills from the specified packages and creates the appropriate files for your AI coding assistant.

-Default skills included — When you install packages, Packmind’s default skills (including the packmind-create-skill skill) are automatically installed alongside your package contents.
+Default skills included — When you install packages, Packmind’s default skills (including the packmind-update-playbook skill) are automatically installed alongside your package contents.

 Recursive Install (Monorepos)